Data Management and Resource Sharing Plans

 Writing a complete data management plan to fulfill funding agency requirements can be daunting, but there are tools and services available to you to make the process easier and the results more effective.

-- Use the Data Management Plan Tool Dartmouth site for an outline of your plan customized to the granting agency, with context sensitive help on such questions as appropriate data archives.
+- Use the Data Management Plan Tool (DMPTool) Dartmouth site for an outline of your plan customized to the granting agency, with context sensitive help on such questions as appropriate data archives.
 Select Get Started, Dartmouth, login using WebAuth, and start creating a plan using the outline that matches your funding agency.

 - See current model plans at the DMPTool site